anirudhprmar/Pline-Chat/README.md

 - [X] whole navigation on the client side
 - [X] fix the Error: document is not defined
 - [X] maintain the chats in order (date wise separation and timely chats)
-- [ ] remove loading ... when getting ai response add animation to that (when loading all the prev chats also get into loading state so stop that )
+- [X] proper loading state for new incoming msgs
 - [ ] chat delete option
+- [ ] finally give a way to select other api's too
 - [ ] make everything happening in real time (websocket ??)
-- [ ] finally give a way to select other api's too

 ## CHAT UI